-As mentioned in section D.1, wind power plants have to do a simplified environmental impact assessment and comply with the possible exigencies made by the Environmental Agency in order to obtain the necessary permits to the project.
-Given the project already possesses the preliminary environmental permit, it can be concluded that it does not indicate in significant negative transboundary environmental impacts; otherwise the permit would not have been issued by the environmental agency.
+Project sponsor has already presented the environmental assessment to the local environmental agency while requesting the preliminary environmental permit.
+Given the project already possesses the preliminary environmental license, it can be concluded that it does not indicate in significant negative transboundary environmental impacts; otherwise the license would not have been issued by the environmental agency.